 Turning your toes a little is the right way to do bridge exercise.
 If you keep them forward, it will change the overall alignment of the exercise.
 Resultantly, you will get more pressure on your hamstring.
 Also, keep both your feet hip-width apart.
-If you keep them too far apart, you might get a muscle injury.
+You might get a muscle injury if you keep them too far apart.

 Instead, focus on raising your hips as you do bridge exercise.
 It will make sure that you don’t strain or arch your back.
 Resultantly, you can protect yourself from a possible back injury.

 However, your entire weight transfers to your heels, and your quads come off the ground a little.
 So don’t fix your attention on speed.
 Instead, place your feet firmly on the floor and go slowly.

-In this exercise, your glutes will be the biggest target out of all the muscles involved in your body.
+In this exercise, your glutes will be the biggest target of all the muscles involved in your body.
 So when you perform the bridge exercise correctly, you can work on this muscle group.

 Variations of the bridge exercise